 Need information in another language?

-Call 13 14 50 and ask to be connected to Cancer Council Victoria in your language.
+See information in other languages listed below or call 13 14 50 and ask to be connected to Cancer Council Victoria in your language.

 Childhood and adolescence are critical periods during which exposure to UV radiation is more likely to contribute to skin cancer in later life.